 The town had to reinvent itself, and the community was not willing to let their beautiful slice of North Carolina slip away.

 A lot of folks will credit A Chef’s Life, which highlights Vivian Howard and her family’s adventure in building a successful restaurant.
-She has done so much for the community and the people of Kinston are clearly grateful.
+And beyond that wonderful TV show, She has done so much for the community and the people of Kinston are clearly grateful.

 But the community itself deserves a share of the credit for Kinston’s resurgence with new and familiar food favorites, history, and especially the arts.
 Put all of this together and Kinston today has more things to do and places to eat than it did during its tobacco days heyday!